Account Search Logout

 “My boy is fearless,” Ciniod brags.

-“He fought fearless, to be sure,” Lugotrix grins.
+“Hoot-Hoot fought fearlessly, to be sure,” Lugotrix grins.
 “He even attacked a Roman head with his—”

-“Yes, and that loss makes one thing very clear,” Taran says.
-“We must combine our forces and drive them out,”
+“Yes, and that loss makes one thing very clear,” Taran tells them.
+“We must combine our forces and drive them out.”

-“They already have, on the continent,” Taran tells him.
-“There’s nothing left of the Morini,”
+“They have destroyed the continent,” Taran says, voice shaking.
+“There’s nothing left of the Morini.
+Nothing.”

-“Kombius seems well enough,” Aedan says from his perch.
+“Kombius seems well enough,” Aedan chimes from his perch.

 Taximagulus starts.
 “Kombius walks among them?”